 One key feature that helps Clear Estimates excel in this regard is its ability to tap into localized pricing information from RemodelMAX, which collects data from 400 regions in the United States.

 What also makes Clear Estimates the best construction estimating software for subcontractors is its very competitive pricing structure, which starts at just $59 per month, which includes:

 quarterly labor and material rate reporting

-What’s also incredible at this price point is the inclusion of integrations with other programs like Buildertrend and Quickbooks, giving users the ability to pull Clear Estimates into their full accounting suite.
+What’s also incredible at this price point is the inclusion of integrations with other programs like Buildertrend, Airtable, and Quickbooks, giving users the ability to pull Clear Estimates into their full accounting suite.

 Clear Estimates can also be used remotely via laptops and mobile devices, rounding out a fantastic product offering.

 For companies in need of something more robust than the simple construction estimating software we just discussed, Sage Estimating is well worth considering.